CyberT33N/ErrorManager/README.md

 <br><br>
-<br><br>
 _________________________________________
 _________________________________________
 <br><br>
-<br><br>

 # npm_lifecycle_event 🔧🛠️
-- Some errors may leak sensitive informations in the stack, the message itself or by the additional provided data object which you include to your custom error e.g. `throw new ValidationError('Your error message', { objectWithPw }, new Error('Any Error'))`.
+- Some errors may leak sensitive informations in the stack, the message itself or by the additional provided data which you include to your custom error.
-  - For this reason when you use `npm_lifecycle_event=start` your provided `error, ata and stack trace will be sanitized` and not sended to the client.
+  - For this reason when you use `npm_lifecycle_event=start` your provided `error, data and stack trace will be sanitized` and not sended to the client.
 Sample response:
 ```javascript
 {
     "name": "ValidationError"